 What is important: a thin layer inside our brain is responsible for how we act as human beings, and we can influence it quite easily.
 If this area is under-developed, we may see reduced memory capacity and anxiety.
 This often means that people who approach us to improve memory often experience anxiety.
 Improving the memory we reduce the anxiety.
 The reaction can be measured in functional MRI.

 Clearly there are other means of reducing anxiety, including chemical agents, electromagnetic stimulation of the related brain area, and cognitive behavioral therapy.
+Even good natural music will work.
 These treatments paradoxically may also improve your memory…

 Who often suffers from executive functions disbalance?

 A huge group of students that often report that our methodology changed their lives: students with ADHD.
 This is not surprising, as ADHD in many cases is characterized by impulsive behavior and executive functions disbalance.
 What does that mean?

 People who train memory sometimes treat ADHD as a side-effect.
 Pretty cool!

 So we simply visualize and memorize some words, and our anxieties, impulsivity and some other less desired qualities “magically” disappear!